mennafabio/ota-demo/README.md

 - OpenTestingAPI v1.37,
 - Kafka Zookeeperless Mode (Kafka KRaft).

+GUI of OpenTestingAPI will be available under localhost:50000
 ## API Reference

 As this is just a small application, there is only a POST Mapping needed.